The Need for Roots: Reception

-Modern Reception
+Legacy

 The Need for Roots has exerted a significant influence on post-war political philosophy, theology, and educational theory and has become an influential text.
 The Need for Roots also had a significant impact on Christian thought.
 Although Weil herself remained outside the institutional Church, her spiritual insights were taken seriously by theologians.
-Pope John Paul II cited Weil as a major influence authored Laborem exercens concerning work and labor In 1951, Albert Camus who edited the book after her death wrote that she was "the only great spirit of our times."
-T. S. Eliot wrote the introduction to The Need for Roots, states Weil was an inspiration for his literature, as do other authors including W. H. Auden, Czeslaw Milosz, Seamus Heaney, Flannery O’Connor, Susan Sontag, and Anne Carson.
+Pope John Paul II cited Weil as a major influence when he authored the encyclical Laborem exercens concerning work and labor According to Dr Stephen Plant, writing in 1996, Need for Roots remains just as relevant today as it was in the 1940s when the majority of European workers were employed by heavy industry.

+Writers inspired by Weil's thought include T.S.
+Eliot, W. H. Auden, Anne Carson, Seamus Heaney, Czeslaw Milosz, Flannery O’Connor and Susan Sontag.
 Weil's work has seen renewed interest in reference to contemporary commercial society and what commentators describe as a lack of roots.